Background pattern

 The following instructions explain how to use MIRCERA pre-filled syringes so that you or another person can administer an injection.

-It is essential that you read and carefully follow these instructions so that you can use the pre-filled syringe correctly and safely.
+It is important that you read and follow these instructions carefully so that you can use the pre-filled syringe correctly and safely.

-Always follow the instructions in these Instructions for Use as they may differ from your experience.
-These instructions will help you to prevent incorrect treatments or risks such as needlestick injuries or premature activation of the needle guard, or problems related to the placement of the needle.
+Always follow the instructions in these Instructions for Use, as they may differ from your experience.
+These instructions will help you prevent incorrect treatment or risks such as needlestick injuries or early activation of the needle safety device, or problems related to needle placement.

 IMPORTANT INFORMATION

-• The needle is fragile, handle it carefully.
+• The needle is fragile; handle it with care.

-Keep the pre-filled syringe, needle and thecontainer for the disposal of sharp/cutting objectsout of the reach of children.
+Keep the pre-filled syringe, needle, andcontainer for the disposal of sharp/cutting objectsout of the reach of children.

 Store the syringe and needle in their original packaging until the time of use.